 You will be asked to open one pack of medication and to take one tablet for the first 2 weeks.
-You will be asked to put the second pack of medication away as you will not need it

-I then receive a telephone call from one of the team, to see how you are getting on.
-It there are no side effects, the dose will increase to 2 tablets daily (morning and evening) for a further 2 weeks.
+You will be asked to put the second pack of medication away as you will not need it until week 6.
+You will then receive a telephone call from one of the team, to see how you are getting on.
+If there are no side effects, the dose will increase to 2 tablets daily (morning and evening) for a further 2 weeks.
 At the end of week 4 you will receive another telephone call and, if you are tolerating the drug well, there will be a further increase to 3 tablets daily (1 each morning, 2 each evening).